open-amt-cloud-toolkit/docs/docs/Reference/MQTT/viewMqttEvents.md

     | MPS_MQTT_ADDRESS      | mqtt://mosquitto:8883 |

 4. Save and close the file.

-5. Recreate the MPS and RPS containers to update their configuration.

-    ```
-    docker compose up -d
-    ```

-6. Pull the Mosquitto image.
+5. Pull the Mosquitto image.
 Read more about profiles in the Docker docs at [Using profiles with Compose](https://docs.docker.com/compose/profiles/).

     ```
     docker compose --profile mqtt pull
     ```

-7. Start the Mosquitto container.
+6. Start the Mosquitto container.

     ```
     docker compose --profile mqtt up -d